csesoc/constitution/CONSTITUTION.rst

 Extraordinary general meetings - calling of
 -------------------------------------

-    Copied from section 27 of the Model Constitution, but with extra stuff from Section 5 of the CSESoc constitution.

 #.
 The Executive may, whenever it thinks fit, convene a special general meeting of CSESoc.
 #.
 Extraordinary general meetings must be held on an academic day.